ipfs/ipfs-docs/docs/how-to/desktop-app.md

 ---
-title: "Advanced IPFS Desktop Usage"
+title: "Advanced IPFS Desktop Tutorial"
 description: "A simple walkthrough of the basic functions of the IPFS desktop app."
 ---

-# Advanced IPFS Desktop Usage
+# Advanced IPFS Desktop Tutorial

 This guide will walk you through the basics of IPFS Desktop and teach you how to add, remove, and download a file using IPFS.
 This guide will only cover the basics and will avoid talking about more complex concepts.